kubernetes-sigs/gateway-api/geps/gep-5224/index.md

 `NGX_HTTP_REWRITE_PHASE` runs *after* location selection and can rewrite the URI, which sends the request back through `FIND_CONFIG` for re-selection.
 NGINX thus has both an explicit pre-routing hook (server rewrite) and an explicit mechanism for a post-selection mutation to trigger re-routing.
-This is a direct analogue of the phase model this GEP describes, and NGINX Gateway Fabric's body-based routing work is exploring how to surface it through Gateway API.

 ### HAProxy